-Continuing Pickering Phipps’ tradition of bringing in brewers that helped his company to grow, we have taken over Litchborough based Hoggleys and their brewer Roy Crutchley joined the Albion staff.
-Hoggleys beers in cask and bottle remain a separate brand within the company but are available from the same drayman as Phipps.
-Former Ruddles and Grainstore deputy brewer John Smith who has brewed every pint of Phipps since 2008 transferred over to The Albion to continue the standard of excellence Phipps ales have become renowned for over the past 5 years.
-Our brewery manager is the redoubtable Mel Tudno-Jones.
-Our drayman is Glenn a former Manns Northampton Brewery man.
+Continuing Pickering Phipps’ tradition of bringing in brewers that helped his company to grow, we took over Litchborough based Hoggleys and their brewer Roy Crutchley joined the Albion staff, but has now taken a greatly earned retirement.
+Former Ruddles and Grainstore deputy brewer John Smith who has brewed every pint of Phipps since 2008 transferred over to The Albion to continue the standard of excellence Phipps ales have become renowned for over the past 5 years, and is now teaching his trade to our new brewer Ed Garner.
+Our brewery manager is our former Bar Manager Samantha Toyne.
+Our drayman is Glenn Adams a former Manns Northampton Brewery man.
 Jeremy Phipps, 6x great grandson of Pickering, has joined us on the board to re forge links with the founding family.
 William Ratliffe, 5x great grandson of our Mr Ratliffe is also an investor.
-Bill Urquhart’s business partner and brewery engineer at Litchborough brewery, Frank Kenna, has joined the company as brewery engineer and director.
+Bill Urquhart’s business partner and brewery engineer at Litchborough brewery, Frank Kenna, still pops in from time to time to help out.

 In November 2014 there was a special celebration as the first brew of Ratliffe’s Celebrated Stout in the Albion since 1919 took place.
 We now produce almost all Phipps classic brews: Phipps IPA, Red Star, Gold Star, Ratliffe’s Celebtrated Stout, Bison Brown and Stingo No.10.
 We also brew new interpretations of the Phipps style in brewing, Midsummer Meadow, Steam Roller, Cascadia and Black Star.
 To mark the 850th anniversary of Thomas Becket’s trial in Northampton, we brewed a classic, dark, malty beer with local honey called Becket’s Ale, this won the Carlsberg Food & Drink Award for Best Artisan Drink in 2015.